 - Investment banking makes sense because I can develop valuation/pitching/modeling skills.

 Consulting to Investment Banking

-- If you're interviewing for an entry level junior role then your response to the "Why Investment Banking?" could sound something like this, "While I have gained some great experience working in consulting that translates well to investment banking, I feel that I could learn a more useful technical skill set at an investment bank working on live transactions at [XYZ Firm]."
+- If you're interviewing for an entry-level junior role, then your response to this question could be, "While I have gained some great experience working in consulting that translates well to investment banking, I feel that I could learn a more useful technical skill set at an investment bank working on live transactions at [XYZ Firm]."

 Commercial Banking to Investment Banking

 Onemanwolfpack [Investment Banking VP] Gives those coming from a background in commercial banking some solid advice:

 - Demonstrate you belong.
 Given your 'atypical' background, you will have to try that much harder to show you belong compared to your interviewing peers who may already be working at other IBs and looking to lateral.